cdhigh/weedata/readme.md

 ## Default field values
 weedata can provide default values for fields when objects are created.
-For example to have an IntegerField default to zero rather than NULL, you could declare the field with a default value:
+For example to have an IntegerField default to zero rather than None, you could declare the field with a default value:

 ```
 class Message(Model):